Shaqkiller/dotfiles/README.md

 Ctrl + Shift + S = Clipboard screenshot
 Ctrl + Alt + Delete = Open logout panel
 ```
+##If you want to dive deeper into the keybinds, go to:

+~/.config/hypr/hyprland/keybinds.conf

 # If you have any questions, feel free to comment, and I'll respond as soon as possible!